 How exactly does GitHub manage all this?
 We will have to cover some basics first.
 Let us start with a repository, the place where all project data is stored.
 Whether decentralized (Git or Mercurial) or centralized (Subversion or Perforce), project developers depend upon repositories to store “versions” of a project.
 The project data stored within these repositories include (1) the historical records of a project; (2) the commits of a project and (3) a set of reference commits, called heads.

-A project (or more precisely, blockchain) can be forked when two different program versions exist that are not fully compatible.
+A project (or more relevant in crypto, blockchain) can be forked when two different program versions exist that are not fully compatible.
 This incompatibility can be accidental or deliberate (called a hard fork).
 Accidental forks typically occur when a project is updated.
 Here, two versions create different programs (or ledgers) that are incompatible with each other.
 In this case, the developer must rapidly eliminate any conflicts and bugs that prevent these two versions from “merging”.
 Hard forks occur when developers decide that deliberate program changes must be made regardless of whether they create version incompatibilities.
 When a hard fork occurs, a coin’s or program’s users must update their application(s) in order to continue using this new version.

 In GitHub, users can improve an existing project by downloading the repository and adjusting the code.
 This new code can then be uploaded as a new repository (or in some cases be merged with the existing project).
 In order to combine the codes of both into one solid repository (known as a merge request), one must initiate a pull-request.

 Before GitHub, projects were usually “patched”.
 That is, a full list of adjustments had to be typed and validated in person.
 GitHub circumvents this by providing a easy-to-use real-time working environment.